A Very Happy 2018 to all my friends and fellow musicians

 Myself and Jimmie Scanlin will be teaming up at various times.
 This duo will be known as 'Sligo Road'.
 Jimmie is an enthusiastic, energetic singer and banjo player with a ton of songs and stories.
 A true Irishman.

 Jimmie Scanlin and Tom.
 Photo by Chuck McKern

 Tom Brett.
 Photo taken by Pat Sheridan

 It is important to support the establishments that support Irish music.
 Drop in for a drink now and again and tell them that you appreciate the music.
 Most of the gigs are not late at night and are in your neighbourhood, not across the bridge.
-Bring the kids and grandkids.
+Bring the kids.

 Call me if you have any questions or want to book a gig 856-673-8452 or email: email@example.com